Corporate Financial Portfolio and Distress Risk: Forewarned is Forearmed

 Date Written: December 23, 2020

-This paper explores how corporate financial portfolio influences distress risk.
-We define distress risk as a dummy determined by whether firms need external subsidies to repay the interest payable.
-Spanning our analysis with 3,698 listed firms in China during 2006 and 2019, our findings are twofold.
-First, financial portfolio is associated with less distress risk, especially in start-up firms and degenerating firms.
-Second, the impact is more pronounced for firms with higher consumption of liquid financial portfolio, which is weakened for firms with lower consumption of that.
-Besides, the impact is enhanced for firms with seniors who had financial vocation previously.
-The findings suggest that corporate financial portfolio reduces distress risk by relaxing borrowing constraints and by improving profitability.
-While corporate financial portfolio is found to squeeze out non-financial investment, it can alleviate over-investment for firms.
+This paper explores how corporate financial portfolios influence distress risk.
+We define distress risk as a dummy variable that denotes whether firms need external subsidies to repay their interest payable.
+The findings of our analysis, which covers 3,698 listed firms in China between 2007 and 2019, are twofold.
+First, financial portfolios are associated with less distress risk, especially in start-up firms and recession firms.
+Second, this impact is more pronounced for firms with financial portfolios featuring higher levels of liquidity.
+Furthermore, the impact is enhanced for firms with executives who have had financial careers.
+Our findings are robust to the use of an instrumental variable, namely, the geographical distance between the focal bank and firm.
+Our findings imply that corporate financial portfolios prevent distress risk by relaxing borrowing constraints and improving profitability.

-Keywords: Financial portfolio; Distress risk; Corporate life cycle; Senior’s financial vocation; Financing constraints; Corporate profitability.
+Keywords: Financial portfolio; Distress risk; Executives’ financial careers; Financing constraints; Corporate profitability.

 JEL Classification: G31; G32; L25.